davidhollis/cube-site/content/posts/2025-03-07-inaugural-draft-pauper-constructed.md

 I'll hand this one over to Andrew:

 > This was very similar to MBC lists back in the day, minus {{< xcard label="Gary" name="Gray Merchant of Asphodel" />}} and with some removal switched out.
-Gary is a big loss, but a removal pile full of 2-for-1s and removal and {{< xcard label="a Monarch card" name="Thorn of the Black Rose" />}} is very good.
+Gary is a big loss, but a removal pile full of 2-for-1s and {{< xcard label="a Monarch card" name="Thorn of the Black Rose" />}} is very good.
 It’s also easy to draft with lots of replaceable stuff.
 It was also nostalgic — I used to play MBC in Pauper Leagues on MTGO a lot, so I had a blast.
 My pool was a bit of a mess overall besides this, because I was trying to have outs to be {{< mana ub >}} Ratlock or {{< mana wb >}} {{< card Ephemerate >}} if I missed out on getting enough black cards to be MBC, and I had some of those pieces but not enough fixing or power to justify those decks.
 Overall, seems like a menace in the cube, no notes.

 ### Seat 5: SconeforgeMystic's Caw-Gates on Acid